Broken-Admin/custom-emu/docs/registers.md

 ## Basic Memory Register

-* 2 "registers" are accessible, although they are stored at the same location.

-* rw - low nibble - bits 0 to 3 - Read-Write head
-* Bit 0 specifies read-write
-* Bit 0 is reset, head will read
-* Bit 0 is set, head will write

-* Bits 1 to 3 are always naught or zero.
+* A 8-bit register

-* rl - highest nibble - bits 4 to 7 - Ram location
+* rl - highest nibble - bits 0 to 3 - Address in memory
 * Contains the current address to be read or written to in memory.

+* Bits 4 - 7 are always naught or zero.

 # Stack Registers